Grow Your Teaching Career With Us

 - U.S. Government fees:

-- Union fees: Typically range from $100 to $500 per year, depending on the location and membership status.
-Participation in the union is optional, allowing individuals to decide whether to join.
+SEVIS fee: $220 - Union fees: Typically range from $100 to $500 per year, depending on the location and membership status.
+Participation in the union is optional.

 - Retirement benefits: $50–$100 (options vary by individual).
-Participants can choose how much they wish to contribute to their private retirement plan.
+Participants may choose how much they wish to contribute to their private retirement plan.

 - Licensure exams: $100–$300, depending on location and participant.